Louis Agassiz: Ice age

 Familiar then with recent glaciation, Agassiz and the English geologist William Buckland visited the mountains of Scotland in 1840.
 There, they found clear evidence in different locations of glacial action.
 The discovery was announced to the Geological Society of London in successive communications.
 The mountainous districts of England, Wales, and Ireland were understood to have been centres for the dispersion of glacial debris.
 Agassiz remarked "that great sheets of ice, resembling those now existing in Greenland, once covered all the countries in which unstratified gravel (boulder drift) is found; that this gravel was in general produced by the trituration of the sheets of ice upon the subjacent surface, etc."

 In his later years, Agassiz applied his glacial theories to the geology of the Brazilian tropics, including the Amazon.
 Agassiz began with a working hypothesis which could be tested by the results of fieldwork to find either inconclusive, or conclusively supporting or refuting evidence.
-A hypothesis that can be conclusively refuted is better than a hypothesis that difficult to test.
+A hypothesis that can be conclusively refuted is better than a hypothesis that is difficult to test.
 Agassiz had a close association with his student and field assistant, the geologist Charles Hartt who eventually refuted Agassiz's theories about the Amazon based on his fieldwork there.
 Instead of evidence for any glacial processes, he found chemically weathered sediments from marine and tropical fluvial, not glacial, processes, a finding that later geologists confirmed.
-Agassiz hypothesis that the Amazon was affected by the Last Glacial Maximum was correct, although the mechanism causing the effect was non-glacial.
+Agassiz hypothesis that the Amazon was affected by the Last Glacial Maximum (LGM) was correct, although the mechanism causing the effect was non-glacial.
 The Amazon rainforest was split into two large blocks by extensive savanna during the LGM.